gvkhna/DLog/README.md

 ## Purpose

 DLog is just a collection of **class** methods that execute C functions or objc methods.
 During debug sessions it becomes tedious quickly to write `po (NSString*)NSStringFromCGRect(myRect)`.
 DLog solves this with a collection of **class** methods.
-I find myself reaching for this file commonly and I hope it will save you a lot of time and typing.
+I find myself reaching for this file commonly early in the life cycle of a project.
+It's delightful typing just a couple keys like 'D' TAB 'O' TAB and 'DLogObject' is autocompleted.

 ## Setup